AlgorithmX2/RotatableBlocks/README.md

 Environment
 -----------
-To use in eclipse remember to tell FML to load the coremod by addomg the following to your VM Arguments.
+To use in eclipse remember to tell FML to load the coremod by adding the following to your VM Arguments.

 -Dfml.coreMods.load=rblocks.transformer.RBCore